26 CRM Techniques and Strategies for Customer Retention

 Use Automation Tools

 Customer retention can be labor-intensive.
 After all, you can’t write each of your customers a handwritten letter or take them all out for a round of golf.
 That’s where sales and marketing automation comes in.
-Take advantage of the wide variety of tools to help you hold on to every hard-won customer and keep sight of prospective customers.
+Take advantage of the wide variety of AI sales development tools to help you hold on to every hard-won customer and keep sight of prospective customers.

 1. Identify Signs of Churn